 - Non-returnable: bottles are expensed in the consolidated income statement at the time of the sale of the product. - Returnable: bottles are classified as long-lived assets as a component of property, plant and equipment.
-Returnable bottles are recorded at acquisition cost and for countries with hyperinflationary economies, restated according to IAS 29.
+Returnable bottles are recorded at acquisition cost.
 Depreciation of returnable bottles is computed using the straight-line method over their estimated useful lives.